Healthy Homes Assessment Glengarry

 What We Do

-As building inspectors we deal with all the aspects that come with professional home inspects.
-We’re there to ensure you make the right decision when purchasing your next property.
+As building inspectors, we are experts in all elements that come with professional home examinations.
+We’re here to make sure you make the right choice when it comes to buying your next home.

-We consider your investment to be a serious one We conduct comprehensive examinations to ensure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the enjoyable aspects of buying or owning a home.
+We are serious about your investment, and undertake comprehensive examinations to ensure that you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the enjoyable aspects of buying or owning your own house.

-We offer a wide range of solutions to ensure that you are fully updated on the condition of any property that you might be considering buying or selling in addition to other services.
+We specialise in a variety of services to ensure you are fully informed of the condition of any property you may be thinking of buying or selling and also other services.

-With our systematic approach to your property inspection and the latest in technology for software that incorporates digital images into your reports, you can actually see any issues identified.
-With our comprehensive report, it’s not surprising that we get so many clients recommending our services to their family and friends.
+Our systematic approach to inspecting your property as well as the latest technology in software with digital photos embedded into the Report, you are able to actually see any issues that may be identified.
+With our detailed report, it is not surprising that we have so many customers who recommend our service to family and acquaintances.

 Comprehensive Home Assessments